playgrdstar/generating_cleaning_datasets/README.md

-# An introduction to factor selection for regressions
+# An introduction to data munging

-Why we need to be judicious in selecting factors when building models, and one way of doing so.
+How to generate random data; and how to munge data - scale, transform and clean.